nemonik/hands-on-DevOps/readme.md

 Drone and its brethren (e.g., Jenkins CI, GitLab CI/CD) are used to facilitate Continuous Integration (CI), a software development practice where members of an Agile team frequently integrate their work in order to detect integration issues as soon as possible.
 Each integration is orchestrated through a service that essentially assembles a build and runs tests every time a predetermined trigger has been met; and then reports with immediate feedback.

 I don't use Jenkins unless I have to.
 Why?
 I'm simply not a fan.
-Initially, because its plugin architecture is painful to manage and with prior version your pipelines existed entirely in the Jenkins CI tool itself.
-Later, Jenkins CI introduced Groovy-based Jenkin Pipelines that are CMed with your project's source.
-Every orchestrator has based their DSL on YAML and although I love the Groovy language for its power, I don't find it makes for a good orchestration language.
+Initially, because its plugin architecture is painful to manage and with prior versions your pipelines existed entirely in the Jenkins CI tool itself.
+Later, Jenkins CI introduced Groovy-based Jenkin Pipelines that are CMed (i.e., placed under configuration management) with your project's source.
+And while every orchestrator has based their DSL on YAML and although I love the Groovy language for its power, I don't think it makes for a good orchestration language.
 Your opinion may differ.
 I'm okay with that.
 Really.
 I am.

 There are also SaaS CI/CD tools, such as Travis CI and Circle CI.
 These are great, free CI/CD orchestrators.